nalibjchn/FaceAgingGANs/README.md

 	   - ValidationSet_UTKFace

 4. Miscellaneous

-   Miscellaneous If the jupyter notebooks (.ipynb) on GitHub cannot load directly, please copy the path to https://nbviewer.jupyter.org/.
+   If the jupyter notebooks (.ipynb) on GitHub cannot load directly, please copy the path to https://nbviewer.jupyter.org/.